2i2c-org/2i2c-org.github.io/content/authors/yuvi-panda/_index.md

 # Is this the primary user of the site?
 superuser: true

-role: Senior Open Source Infrastructure Engineer
+role: Tech Lead and Co-Founder

 # Organizations/Affiliations
 organizations: []